pavelkrejci/ClipSon/README.md

 - **Real-time synchronization** - Automatically monitors clipboard changes
 - **Text and image support** - Handles both text content and images
 - **Duplicate prevention** - Avoids saving identical clipboard content
+- **Multi-device synchronization** - All instances must use the same Nextcloud account to see each other's updates

 ## Usage

 0. copy the `config_template.json` file to `config.json` and edit it to set your Nextcloud WebDAV URL, username, and password, proxy, etc

+**Important:** All ClipSon instances across different devices (Windows, Linux, etc.) must be configured with the same Nextcloud account credentials to synchronize clipboard content between them.
+Each device will create its own clipboard file (e.g., `clipboard-hostname.txt`) in the shared Nextcloud folder, allowing all instances to monitor and sync changes from other devices.

 ### Windows (PowerShell)